mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 Yeah.
 So basically it took me about like six months to actually create like a business model for, for ToDoist and actually like, make it profitable.
-So it may bigs either beginning, like you just covered the center costs, but you know, it was all were already profitable for me because I was just like a student and like it, and to me some money on the side, but I, before I actually started to work full time on ToDoist, it took me almost four years.
+So it may bigs either beginning, like you just covered the center costs, but you know, it was all very, already profitable for me because I was just like a student and like it, and to me some money on the side, but I, before I actually started to work full time on ToDoist, it took me almost four years.
 Where it was just like a side project.
 Yeah.
 And I would definitely not